Self-care ideas: affordable ways to put your wellbeing first

 • Meditation

-It doesn’t have to mean sitting in silence for hours at a time.
+Meditation does not have to mean sitting in silence for hours at a time.
 Meditation can just be switching off for five or ten minutes at various times during the day, to help you destress when things get a bit too much.

-If you struggle with it at first, that’s okay – it takes practice to learn how to switch off the world around you.
+If you struggle with it at first, that’s okay.
+It takes practice to learn how to switch off the world around you.
 Although there are books and courses that can help you with specific techniques, you can also find lots of information online.
 Search for ‘mindfulness’ or ‘meditation tips’ and try to give some of the techniques a go.
 Once you’ve mastered it, meditation is free, and you can practice it anywhere at any time.

 • Take some kind of exercise